AmeyaSalvi/TableauAPI/README.md

 Task:
-Creating a python code that captures the Tableau dashboard snippets by application of various combination of filters, and creates a powerpoint prsesntation.
+Creating a python code that captures the Tableau dashboard snippets by application of various combination of filters, and creates a powerpoint presentation.

 Why is this important?
 Applying custom filters and creating a PowerPoint presentation using a Python script and the Tableau API can be important for several reasons: